elidoran/cosmos-navigator-pipeline/README.md

 Enhances `Nav.onLocation(fn)` to have an ordered pipeline execute when the location changes.

-See [cosmos:chain](https://github.com/elidoran/cosmos-chain) for more details about the pipeline (a special chain).
+See [cosmos:chain](https://github.com/elidoran/cosmos-chain) for more details about using the pipeline (a special chain).

 This packages depends on `cosmos:navigator-location` so when you add this package it will add `cosmos:navigator-location` automatically.